On almost hypohamiltonian graphs: Almost hypohamiltonian graphs

 \subsection{The planar cubic case}

 Using the program \textit{plantri}~\cite{brinkmann_07} we generated all planar cyclically 4-edge-connected cubic graphs with girth at least~4 up to 52~vertices and tested them for almost hypohamiltonicity.
-No such graphs were found, so we have:
+No such graphs were found, so we have (recall that, by Lemma~\ref{lemma:c4c}, almost hypohamiltonian graphs are cyclically 4-edge-connected):

 \begin{theorem} The smallest planar cubic almost hypohamiltonian graph has at least $54$~vertices. \end{theorem}

 With \textit{plantri} we also generated all planar cyclically 4-edge-connected cubic graphs with girth~5 up to 78~vertices.
 This yielded the following results.
 These results were independently obtained by McKay (private communication) but were not published.